proxod3-first/SimpleProjects/README.md

-# SmallProjects
+# SimpleProjects
-For small projects in web
+For simple projects in web (<5 things, <200 lines of code, no libraries and frameworks).